Sovereign-Labs/sovereign-sdk/rollup-interface/specs/overview.md

 full nodes of the rollup scan through it and process all relevant data blobs in the order that they appear, generating a new rollup state root.
 At this point, the block is subjectively finalized from the perspective of all full nodes.
-Last but not least, prover nodes (full nodes running inside a zkVM) perform roughly the same process as full nodes - scanning through the DA block and processing all the batches in order - producing proofs and posting them on chain.
+Last but not least, prover nodes (full nodes running inside a zkVM) perform roughly the same process as full nodes - scanning through the DA block and processing all of the batches in order - producing proofs and posting them on chain.
-(Proofs need to be posted on chain if the rollup wants to incentive provers - otherwise, it's impossible to tell which prover was first to process a given batch).
+(Proofs need to be posted on chain if the rollup wants to incentivize provers - otherwise, it's impossible to tell which prover was first to process a given batch).
 Once a proof for a given batch has been posted on chain, the batch is subjectively final to all nodes including light clients.